 Should You Start a Loyalty Program or a Buyers Club?

 Today’s retail competition for consumer’s attention is brutal.
 Everyone is trying to solve real (or perceived) problems with the help of technology, including those related to customer attraction and their loyalty.
 Businesses are increasingly using the word, “club”.
 What is a buyers “club” from the retailers' point of view, and what are the main characteristics of the concept of a “club”?
 How can software and technology be an integral part of the creation and maintenance of the club?
-These questions and many more are tackled by First Line Software’s Head of Retail Practice, Alexander Zhukov.
+These questions and many more are tackled by First Line Software’s Retail Practice team.